• Skip to primary navigation

 Easy Cocoon Cardigan

-If you work in a chilly office or just need an extra layer to hug your shoulders to keep you cozy, this beginner shrug pattern was made for you.
-You'll use chunky yarn to crochet two rectangles and join them in this easy project.
+If you work in a chilly office or just need an extra layer to hug your shoulders to keep you cozy, this beginner shrug was made for you.
+You'll use bulky yarn to crochet two rectangles and join them in this easy project.

 Get the Pattern